marynelv/assisted-photography/AssistedPhoto/Readme.txt

 NOTE: If the phone was held vertically, but slightly tilted, the application will automatically correct the extra rotation.

-Full rationale of how the app works can be found in:
+More details about our interactive aiming phase can be found in:

 Marynel Vazquez, Aaron Steinfeld.
 "Helping visually impaired users properly aim a camera".
 Proceedings of the 14th international ACM SIGACCESS Conference on Computers and Accessibility, 2012

-More details about how the region of interest is estimated are in:
+Our region of interest approach is detailed in:

 Marynel Vazquez, Aaron Steinfeld.
 "An assisted photography method for street scenes".
 IEEE Workshop on Applications of Computer Vision (WACV), 2011.